Performance Articles For Developers

 Pattern - Do less

 One way to speed up things is to reduce the work that the system must do.
 For example, to reduce slowness of role centers, consider how many page parts are needed for the user.
-An additional benefit of a simple page with few UI elements can also be ease of use and navigation.
+Another benefit of a simple page with few UI elements can also be ease of use and navigation.

 Remove calculated fields from lists if they aren't needed, especially on larger tables.
 Also, if indexing is inadequate, calculated fields can significantly slow down a list page.